 While getting some sun exposure is actually good for your entire body, too much sun can lead to irritated skin or worse, a sun burn.
-If you soaked up a few too many rays, grab your jar of coconut oil and head to the kitchen!
+If you soaked up a few too many rays and ended up with a sunburn or a tint of pink, grab your jar of coconut oil and head to the kitchen!

 Coconut oil is one of the best things you can put on your skin after getting a little too much sun as it is a deeply nourishing oil.
 The medium chain fatty acids (MCFAs) along with other vitamins and minerals (like Vitamins K and E as well as Iron) contained within coconut oil are quickly and easily absorbed into your skin, where they can be directly utilized for nutrition and energy by the mitochondria (the powerhouse of our cells).
 This provides all the energy your skin needs to heal, maintain, and flourish.